InsertKoinIO/koin/README.md

 * All documentation, sample and references has been move to our website.
 Check the official website to get started: [insert-koin.io](https://insert-koin.io)
 * Koin samples project are located here: [koin-samples @ github](https://github.com/Ekito/koin-samples)
-* The essentials of Koin API for Android developer: [Android Developer Quick Reference](https://insert-koin.io/docs/1.0/quick-reference/android/)
+* The essentials of Koin API for Android developer: [Android API Reference](http://insert-koin.io/docs/1.0/reference/android/)

 You can check the **[getting started](https://insert-koin.io/docs/1.0/getting-started/introduction/)** section from our website, to discover Koin with the favorite platform.
 Or follow the snippets below.